Muskegon River Waterhshed Assembly Tree Planting Grant

 Coastal Reforestation Grant

-This project will reduce 104,885 gallons of storm water runoff annually that contributes to degraded water quality and will replace native trees impacted by invasive species and tree disease within the Lake Michigan Coastal Zone Management area.
-The two phase project addresses locations in the City of Muskegon and five State Parks in west Michigan in the first phase of the project.
-An additional location in Oceana County will be addressed in the second phase.
-WMSRDC partners include the City of Muskegon and Muskegon Conservation District, as well as, Muskegon, Hoffmaster, Sliver Lake, Charles Mears, and Ludington State Parks.
-Phase 1 saw the installation of 558 trees in 2018 with an additional 4138 tree seedlings scheduled for installation in 2019.
+This project annually reduces 104,885 gallons of storm water runoff that contributed to degraded water quality and replaced native trees impacted by invasive species and tree disease within the Lake Michigan Coastal Zone Management area.
+The two phase project addressed locations in the City of Muskegon and five State Parks in west Michigan in the first phase of the project.
+An additional location in Oceana County was addressed in the second phase.
+WMSRDC partners included the City of Muskegon and Muskegon Conservation District, as well as, Muskegon, Hoffmaster, Sliver Lake, Charles Mears, and Ludington State Parks.
+Phase 1 saw the installation of 558 trees in 2018 with an additional 4138 tree seedlings installed in 2019.

-This project is funded by a grant through the U.S. Forest Service and Great Lakes Restoration Initiative.
+This project was funded by a grant through the U.S. Forest Service and Great Lakes Restoration Initiative.

 Oceana County Tree Planting Grant

 In 2019, WMSRDC partnered with the US Forest Service as a Great Lakes Restoration Initiative grant awarded to the Delta Institute.
-Five communities in Oceana County, from Mears to Rothbury and including Hart, Shelby, and New Era, along with the Hart Montague Trail will see trees planted.
-These plantings will address another 24,900 gallons of storm water runoff and provide land managers with the tools to build capacity within the smaller communities for this type of work.
-To date, the project has met with the partners for initial buy in and information sharing and planning, hired a forester, developed a planting plan, and identified possible planting locations within the communities and along the Hart Montague Trail.
-Actual planting will begin in the spring of 2020.
+Five communities in Oceana County, from Mears to Rothbury and including Hart, Shelby, and New Era, along with the Hart Montague Trail saw trees planted.
+These plantings address another 24,900 gallons of storm water runoff and provide land managers with the tools to build capacity within the smaller communities for this type of work.
+The project has met with the partners for initial buy in and information sharing and planning, hired a forester, developed a planting plan, identified possible planting locations within the communities and along the Hart Montague Trail, and planted 202 trees and 309 seedlings.